angegar/katacoda/yellow-belt-devops-dojo-s2/chatops/step1.md

 `npm install -g yo generator-hubot`{{execute}}

 As we are running as root in a container we have to run the following command.
-You will probably not have to it in your environment
+You will probably not have to do it in your environment

 `sed -i -e '/rootCheck/d' "/usr/lib/node_modules/yo/lib/cli.js"`{{execute}}